bhdavie/bhdavie.github.io/_posts/2018-04-02-French-Election.md

 There were several features that had a strong impact on model accuracy:

-Department Code: The department (equivalent to a district or state in the US) a town was located in was a strong indicator of a town’s voting behavior.
+**Department Code:** The department (equivalent to a district or state in the US) a town was located in was a strong indicator of a town’s voting behavior.
 This suggested geography had a role to play in the election cycle.
 Departments in the northeast and French Riviera typically went to Le Pen while departments in the west or departments with large metro areas typically went to Macron.

-Proportion of single adults: Towns with a larger proportion of single adults typically voted for Macron, Fillon, and Mélenchon.
+**Proportion of single adults:** Towns with a larger proportion of single adults typically voted for Macron, Fillon, and Mélenchon.
 This reflected the contrast in urban and rural demographics as single adults typically live in cities.

-Youth Population: The average youth population (ages below 30) was slightly larger for Le Pen relative to other candidates.
+**Youth Population:** The average youth population (ages below 30) was slightly larger for Le Pen relative to other candidates.
 This includes all ages below 30, not just residents of voting age.
 The larger proportion of youth was likely connected to families located in suburban and rural areas.

-Proportion of registered voters who expressed an interest in voting: The two candidates from the mainstream parties, Fillon of The Republicans and Hamon of the Socialist Party, won towns with a higher percent of registered voters who expressed an interest in voting.
+**Proportion of registered voters who expressed an interest in voting:** The two candidates from the mainstream parties, Fillon of The Republicans and Hamon of the Socialist Party, won towns with a higher percent of registered voters who expressed an interest in voting.
 Towns with a larger proportion of interested registered voters were more likely to vote along traditional party lines.

-Ratio between expressed abstention and registered voters: The political outsiders, Macron and Le Pen, won towns with a higher ratio of expressed abstention to registered voters relative to the other candidates in the field.
+**Proportion of registered voters who expressed an interest in abstention:** The political outsiders, Macron and Le Pen, won towns with a proportion of registered voters who expressed an interest not to vote for any candidate.
 As registered voters are likely registered to traditional parties, towns with fewer interested registered voters give outsiders a better chance.

-Population of the town: As I demonstrated in earlier graphics, population was a major factor in a town’s voting pattern.
+**Population of the town:** As I demonstrated in earlier graphics, population was a major factor in a town’s voting pattern.